 It’s scary enough to be charged with a felony, but a felony theft conviction gives everyone the impression that you’re a thief and a dishonest person.
 Protect your reputation and your freedom by taking proactive steps now after a Grand Theft arrest in Crestview.

 My name is Tim Flaherty.
-Since 2001, I’ve been a theft defense attorney who defends Crestview locals and military members charged with Grand Theft.
+Since 2001, I’ve been a Crestview grand theft defense attorney who defends locals and military members who are facing criminal charges.
 My partner’s name is Brandy Merrifield.
 No matter what you have been accused of stealing, we can help you.